A weekend with a Yamaha YZF-R1 – my review

 Brecon Cathedral

-One thought on “A weekend with a Yamaha YZF-R1 – my review”
+One Reply to “A weekend with a Yamaha YZF-R1 – my review”

 1. This certainly answers one question I’ve been wondering.
 Do I need a bike bigger than my CBR600?
 I think you’ve answered that one for me.I’ve just got back from a week touring the lake district on the CBR600 and it was excellent fun.
 We covered 957 miles in 8 days and I can still walk.
 She gave me no problems at all.
 In fact my mates SV650s played up and that’s only 3 years old.
 My CBR is now 7 with 28,000 miles on the clock.
 A truely wonderful bit of kit.